Well, the nags are having a tough time making up their mind.

 He had to finally explain this.

-The bottom line is, it was a wacko professor, a Marxist professor, that inspired him to become a Democrat.
+The bottom line is it was a wacko professor, a Marxist professor, that inspired him to become a Democrat.

-Now, after Koons tried to say his bearded Marxist article was a joke, here's what Christine O'Donnell said.
+After Koons tried to say his bearded Marxist article was a joke, here's what Christine O'Donnell said.

-If you're saying what I said on a comedy show is relevant to this election, then absolutely you writing an article, forget the beardest Marxist comment.
+If you're saying what I said on a comedy show is relevant to this election, then absolutely you writing an article, forget the beardist Marxist comment, you writing an article saying that you learned your beliefs from an articulate, intelligent Marxist professor, and that's what made you become a Democrat, that should send chills up the spine of every Delaware voter.

-And that from these bites, I didn't see it, but from these bites, it doesn't sound like she was talked off her game.
+And from these bites, I didn't see it, but from these bites, it doesn't sound like she was talked off her game.

 And she got her digs in.